rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 on what you put into it.

 The course meets three days per week for the first seven weeks of the semester.
-Note that this semester marks the fourth or fifth different scheduling model we have tried for the course.
-You are expected to do about nine hours of work outside of class each week.
-You may timebox the programmign part of that work.
+Note that we have tried four or five different models for CSC 321 and CSC 322 and this works the best.
+Since Grinnell requires about twelve hours of work per course, you are expected to do about nine hours of work outside of class each week.
+You may timebox the programming part of that work.

 Learning goals
 --------------